scimusmn/controldeck-udp.js/README.md

 * * *

-### Draftfcb Chicago
-We are the development group at Draftfcb Chicago.
-If you want to work on big digital ideas for big brands, get in touch with us at [devrecruiting@draftfcb.com](mailto:devrecruiting@draftfcb.com).

-* * *

 The MIT License (MIT)
-Copyright © 2013 John Polacek
+Original copyright by John Polacek © 2013 John Polacek

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: